mavy731/UIUC-MSFE-FALL20-IE523/Assignment6/README.md

+# Assignment 6

+> IE523

-How much would you pay to play this card game?
+- Topic: How much would you pay to play this card game?